aws-samples/sagemaker-custom-project-templates/mlops-template-gitlab/README.md

 4. Use `init.sh` to zip these files and upload them to S3.
 Pass command line arguments for the S3 bucket name, secret name, and secret token for GitLab so that the Secrets Manager key can be created.
 5. Create an IAM user for GitLab.
 This user will be used by GitLab Pipelines when interacting with SageMaker APIs.
 Take note of the AWS Access Key and Secret Key.
 This will be used in subsequent steps.
 6. **Replace `<AWS_BUCKET>` in `project.yml` with the name of the bucket the zip files were uploaded to.**
+7. The template uses the Amazon managed policy `AmazonSageMakerServiceCatalogProductsUseRole`.
+This role needs an additional policy for read access to Secrets Manager.
+Navigate to the role in IAM, add an inline policy, select Secrets Manager as the service and select list and read actions.

 ### Create an Amazon ServiceCatalog Product
 Using the project template defined in `project.yml`, a product in ServiceCatalog needs to be created.
 Follow the steps in the main repository readme file to create a custom project.